giulioturrisi/IsaacGymEnvs-DIY-Robots/README.md

 ## Overview
-This repo contains the code for learning an RL policy in [IsaacGym](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs) for a two wheeled inverted pendulum (TWIP) robot.
+This repo contains the code for learning an RL policy in [IsaacGym](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs) for a two wheeled inverted pendulum (TWIP) and a Flywheel inverted pendulum robots.
 It includes the following folders and subfolders:

 1. ```assets```: contains the URDF file of the robot